 I love the idea, and I am partial to this brewer because the brewed coffee tastes like an espresso.
 If you, however, like the classic taste of standard drip American coffee, it might not be for you.

 Because of the way Nespresso approached the brewing, having a single brewer for both coffee and espresso makes this model very compact.
 Besides fitting into a smaller kitchen space, it looks amazing, with its futuristic design.

-How to Choose a Machine
+How to Choose a Coffee and Espresso Maker Combo

 When choosing a machine, consider these questions: